What are the best leadership books for project managers? Well, ask 10 leaders and you’ll probably get 10 different lists.

 This book takes you through the steps you need to meet and lead your new team.
 It talks about what you should be doing in your first weeks and months as a new leader and how to set the right tone for your leadership going forward.

-Business Leadership for IT Projects by Gary Lloyd
+by Gary Lloyd

 This book is about getting the best business value out of technical projects.
 It’s aimed at people who have no technical background particularly, but who are now in a leadership position working with people who are delivering the technical elements of projects.